Physer/Microshop.NET/README.md

 The Indexing service is responsible for retrieving product data and storing the data in a search index.

-The Indexing service is a [background service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-7.0&tabs=visual-studio) that is triggered periodically by a configured timed interval.
-Upon triggering, the service will request all product data through the servicebus and, once received, store the data in an external search index.
+The Indexing service is a console application that listens for incoming messages.
+Once a message is received, the indexing service will store the data in an external search index.

 ### Tests: